 |Spanish Language and Cultures in Action I|

-Students who begin their Spanish major by placing into a course at SPA 300 or above will complete the major with 30 credits instead of 34.
+Students who begin their Spanish major by placing into a SPA course at the 300-level will complete the major with 30 credits instead of 34.

 Credits do not count toward the major.